lu-macs/lumacs.co.uk/README.md

 - [ ] add seo stuff
 - [ ] add tags to gallery
 - [ ] add search to gallery
+- [ ] check if uploadthing is getting the environment variables; its probably not